Intermittent fasting or low calorie diets

 Of course, to see real results you must opt for healthy, natural foods with all the macronutrients.

-It will be of little or no use for you to spend many hours without eating if you eat a lot of trans fats or processed sugar during the eating window.
+It will be of little or no use to you to stay for many hours without feeding if during the feeding window you eat a lot of trans fats or processed sugar.

 Also, you must take into account your goal.
-If you want to lose weight, eat the right portions; and if you want to increase muscle mass , eat between 10 and 15% more than what your body normally requires.
+If you want to lose weight, eat the right portions; and if you want to increase muscle mass, eat between 10 and 15% more than your body normally requires.